bonidjukic/bonidjukic.github.io/_posts/2019-02-04-serialize-django-model-class-properties.markdown

                       props=('display_name',))
 {% endhighlight %}

-Or, not passing fields as all:
+Or, not passing fields at all:

 {% highlight python %}
 # serializers.py